 - Clean and disinfect frequently touched surfaces:

-the flu virus can live up to 48 hours on non-porous surfaces so it’s really important to clean and disinfect commonly touched surfaces such as handles, counter tops, light switches etc.
+the flu virus can live up to 48 hours on non-porous surfaces so it’s really important to clean and disinfect commonly touched surfaces such as handles, counter tops, light switches etc. A multipurpose cleaner able to disinfect all surfaces thoroughly should do the job.

 Avoid people who have the flu, and if you have flu, avoid others to prevent the spread of the virus.